WebKit/Documentation/docs/Build & Debug/DebuggingWithVS.md

 ## Miscellaneous Tips

-Follow the ​instructions for using the Microsoft and Safari symbol servers so that Visual Studio can show you backtraces that involve closed-source components.
+Follow the ​instructions for using [the Microsoft symbol server](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/microsoft-public-symbols) so that Visual Studio can show you backtraces that involve closed-source components.

 ## Using Watch Window